mckellwoodland/dimen_reduce_mahal/README.md

 <p align="center"><img src="https://github.com/mckellwoodland/dimen_reduce_mahal/blob/main/figures/figure2_github.png" width="512" alt="The top row contains ID images with the highest Dice Similarity Coefficients (DSCs).
 The bottom row contains OOD images with the lowest DSCs.
 The Mahalanobis distances are also shown."</p>

 **Dimensionality Reduction for Improved Mahalanobis Distance: A Strategy for Out-of-Distribution Detection in Medical Image Segmentation**
-M. Woodland, N. Patel, M. Al Taie, J.P.
-Yung, T.J.
-Netherton, A.B.
-Patel, & K.K.
-Brock
+McKell Woodland, Nihil Patel, Mais Al Taie, Joshua P. Yung, Tucker J. Netherton, Ankit B. Patel, & Kristy K. Brock

 Abstract: *Clinically deployed deep learning-based segmentation models are known to fail on data outside of their training distributions.
 While clinicians review the segmentations, these models do tend to perform well in most instances, which could exacerbate automation bias.
 Therefore, it is critical to detect out-of-distribution images at inference to warn the clinicians that the model likely failed.
 This work applies the Mahalanobis distance post hoc to the bottleneck features of a Swin UNETR model that segments the liver on T1-weighted magnetic resonance imaging.
 By reducing the dimensions of the bottleneck features with principal component analysis, images the model failed on were detected with high performance and minimal computational load.
 Specifically, the proposed technique achieved 92% area under the receiver operating characteristic curve and 94% area under the precision-recall curve and can run in seconds on a central processing unit.*